Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "C’mon, it’ll be fun!"
 Tristan chimed in.
 "You’re too scruffy!"

-"Nothin’ wrong with scruffy…" Julian muttered.
+"Nothin’ wrong with scruffy..."
+Julian muttered.
 "Who *are* Halberstadt’s, anyway?"

 "*The* best tailors on the planet?"
 Xiù said.
 "You’ve never heard of them?"